 Never let anyone steal your dreams.

-She worked in a data centre, at a top secret location, deep in the suburbs.
-(Tech was more underground back then.)
-Living and breathing “the soul of a new machine ”.
-With no interest in anything else.
-And she didn’t just learn how to do her own job.
-She learned how to do every job in that data centre.
+She worked in a data centre tucked away in the suburbs, and lived and breathed “the soul of a new machine ”.
+With no interest in anything but her work.
+She didn’t just learn how to do her own job; she learned how to do every single job in that data centre.
 On her own time.
 Just because.

 Less than two years later, this girl would become the youngest systems engineer in the history of finance and banking to lead a major technology change for a large global financial institution.
 She was 17.

 Every banking system and business process was impacted and had to be redesigned and reprogrammed.
 There was no one who could advise her — the technology was so brand-spanking new, it hadn’t been fully implemented by any other bank or company in Canada or the USA yet.

 She was provided with all of the new machine’s technical specifications, an office on mahogany row, and had 3 months of free reign to design, test, and train her staff of 10 to implement everything needed.

 There was only one mandate: it all had to work by the due date.
 And one non-negotiable restriction — all communication with the bank’s top senior management at Head Office could only be done in writing and the signature must be initials only — there was never to be any mention or indication of her first name.

 That’s when the haters arrived.